SaharshPandey/SigningWithFirebase/README.md

 # SigningWithFirebase
-This application has Login ,Signup and Profile activities which uses FirebaseAuthentication.
+This application has Login ,Signup and Profile activities which uses FirebaseAuthentication and FirebaseFirestore Database.